Draw to Look, Photo by Paul Samuel White

 Hannah's practice is concerned with understanding and reframing creative practices, salvaging what is at risk of being lost and prioritising the emotional experience.
 Hannah has made work on dancing, singing, drawing, anger, darkness, music and the use of public space.

 Her artistic process aims to uncover or delve into something that needs to be re-defined, or space created for.
 Her own writing often results in an honest detailed personal meditation; a kind of opening.

 The only way to conquer the horizon, photo by Katy Cassels.

 Hannah has an MA in Performance Research from the University of Bristol 2010/11, and a BA in Theatre with Visual Practices from Dartington College of Arts, First Class, 2006 – 2009.

 Hannah’s first work for theatre ‘Echo Beach’ touring nationally and internationally to New Zealand, Australia and Spain.
 Hannah’s second performance piece ‘With Force and Noise’ was featured within Exeunt Magazines most memorable theatre of 2017, and selected as part of In Between Time’s 2017 New Blood Live Artists programme.
-‘Draw to Look’ was commissioned by the Royal West of England Art Academy and she was accepted on to the Artist Home Swap residency programme to participate in a 6 week residency in Taiwan.
+‘Draw to Look’ was commissioned by the Royal West of England Art Academy, and she was accepted on to the Artist Home Swap residency programme to participate in a 6 week residency in Taiwan.
 Hannah recently published PIT MURK with the Conway and Young Small Press.

-Hannah was a former member of the Bristol based artists collective Interval, and previously produced and curated a community gallery and performance festival and worked alongside other artists work as producer and project manager.
+Hannah is a member of the Bristol based artists collective Interval.
+She previously produced and curated a community gallery and performance festival and worked alongside other artists work as producer and project manager.
 She currently works freelance as Artist Support.